 Verses 1:2-18 refer to Yahweh's judgment.
 Verses 1:4-16 describe Yahweh's judgment on the people of Judah.
 I will reach out with my hand over Judah This is an idiom that means God will punish.
-Alternate translation: "I will punish Judah" (See: Idiom) ULT 4 I will reach out with my hand against Judah and against all the inhabitants of Jerusalem.
-I will cut off every remnant of Baal from this place and the names of the idolatrous priests along with the priests, I will cut off every remnant ... the names of the idolatrous people among the priests The verb "cut off" applies to each of these phrases, but has been used only once to avoid repetition.
+Alternate translation: "I will punish Judah" (See: Idiom (p.89)) (See: Idiom (p.89)) I will cut off every remnant & the names of the idolatrous people among the priests The verb "cut off" applies to each of these phrases, but has been used only once to avoid repetition.
 Alternate translation: "I will cut off every remnant ...
-I will cut off the names of the idolatrous people among the priests" (See: Ellipsis) cut off Destroying is spoken of as if it were cutting something off from what it was a part of.
+I will cut off the names of the idolatrous people among the priests" (See: Ellipsis (p.77)) (See: Ellipsis (p.77)) cut off Destroying is spoken of as if it were cutting something off from what it was a part of.
 See how you translated this in Zephaniah 1:3.
-Alternate translation: "destroy" (See: Metaphor) cut off ... the names of the idolatrous people among the priests Here "cut off ... the names" is an idiom that means to cause people to forget them.
-Alternate translation: "cause everyone ... to forget the priests who are idolatrous" (See: Idiom) the people who on the housetops ... the people who worship and swear The verb "cut off" (Zechariah 1:4) applies to these phrases, but has been used only once to avoid repetition.
+Alternate translation: "destroy" (See: Metaphor (p.95)) (See: Metaphor (p.95)) cut off & the names of the idolatrous people among the priests Here "cut off ... the names" is an idiom that means to cause people to forget them.
+Alternate translation: "cause everyone ... to forget the priests who are idolatrous" (See: Idiom (p.89)) (See: Idiom (p.89)) the people who on the housetops & the people who worship and swear The verb "cut off" (Zechariah 1:4) applies to these phrases, but has been used only once to avoid repetition.
 Alternate translation: "I will cut off the people who on the housetops ...
-I will cut off the people who worship and swear" (See: Ellipsis) by their king See the footnote about the possible rendering of this as "by Milcom."
-ULT 5 the people on the housetops who bow down to worship the heavenly bodies, and the people who bow down and swear to Yahweh but who also swear by Milcom. ^[1] neither seek Yahweh nor ask for his guidance Seeking Yahweh could mean: (1) asking God for help or (2) thinking about God and obeying him.
-Alternate translation: "do not think about Yahweh or ask him to guide them" (See: Metaphor) ULT 6 and those who have turned away from following Yahweh, those who neither seek Yahweh nor ask for his guidance."
-General Information:
+I will cut off the people who worship and swear" (See: Ellipsis (p.77)) (See: Ellipsis (p.77)) by their king See the footnote about the possible rendering of this as "by Milcom." neither seek Yahweh nor ask for his guidance Seeking Yahweh could mean: (1) asking God for help or (2) thinking about God and obeying him.
+Alternate translation: "do not think about Yahweh or ask him to guide them" (See: Metaphor (p.95)) (See: Metaphor (p.95)) General Information:

 Verses 1:2-18 refer to Yahweh's judgment.
 Verses 1:4-16 describe Yahweh's judgment on the people of Judah.
-Be silent ULT 7 Be silent before the Lord Yahweh!
-For the day of Yahweh is near; Yahweh has prepared the sacrifice and set apart his quests.
-This is an idiom.
+Be silent This is an idiom.
 Here silence is meant to signal shock and amazement.
-Alternate translation: "Be shocked" (See: Idiom) Yahweh has prepared the sacrifice and set apart his guests The people of Judah are spoken of as Yahweh's sacrifice, and the enemy nations are spoken of as his guests who would eat the sacrifice.
+Alternate translation: "Be shocked" (See: Idiom (p.89)) (See: Idiom (p.89)) Yahweh has prepared the sacrifice and set apart his guests The people of Judah are spoken of as Yahweh's sacrifice, and the enemy nations are spoken of as his guests who would eat the sacrifice.
 This can be stated explicitly.
-Alternate translation: "Yahweh has prepared the people of Judah as a sacrifice, and invited the enemy nations as his guests" (See: Metaphor and Assumed Knowledge and Implicit Information) set apart his guests Here "set apart" is an idiom that means he has invited them.
-(See: Idiom) General Information:
+Alternate translation: "Yahweh has prepared the people of Judah as a sacrifice, and invited the enemy nations as his guests" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-explicit]]) (See: Metaphor (p.95)) set apart his guests Here "set apart" is an idiom that means he has invited them.
+(See: Idiom (p.89)) (See: Idiom (p.89)) General Information: